 As an artist, Tind has exhibited works at, among others, the National Gallery of Denmark, The Royal Danish Library, Louisiana Museum of Modern Art, Göteborg Konsthall, Gangwando Triennale.
 As a filmmaker, she is behind the art film This Is Not The End Of The World and the documentary A red carpet for Asta Nielsen.
 Her visual and photographic works are represented by Banja Rathnov Galleri & Clausens Kunsthandel.

 In 2014, Eva Tind received a three-year work grant from the Norwegian Arts Foundation.
-Through Immatriel Agency, several of Tind’s novels have been translated and published by publishers such as the Korean Sanzini, the French Gallimard and the German Rowohlt.
+Tind’s novels have been translated and published by publishers such as the Korean Sanzini, the French Gallimard and the German Rowohlt.
+She is represented internationally by Copenhagen Literary Agency.

 Full CV.